thecodecrate/dexie-bulksync-addon/README.md

 ```

 # Extending BulkSync
-Sometimes, you may want to customize the behavior of bulkSync to better suit your specific use case.
+You can customize the behavior of bulkSync to suit your specific use case better.
 The BulkSync library allows you to do this by extending the BulkSync class.

 Here's an example of how you can create a custom BulkSync class: